loguilhem/tempo/README.md

 ENTITIES
 --
 - USER : well, it is a user (see roles upthere)
 - COMPANY : a company is a group of users.
-A user user belong to only one company (for the moment).
+A user belong to multiple companies.
 A company has only one super-admin (for the moment).
 A company has a "day perdiod" aka the length of a working day (use in analytics)
 - PROJECT : name of a project
 - TASK : can have multiple subtasks and one mother taks (subtasks and mother task are TASK)
 - TIME : it is startdate and endate for a project and task and user

-HOW TO ENABLE THE RESET PASSWORD FUNCTION
---
-1. You have to modify the line 28 of the .env file to inform your mail server
-2. You can change the sender email line 18 in SecurityController.php

 SOME SCREENSHOTS
 --